 I’ll let you discover how to defeat the other monsters on your own.

 If players manage to drive off enough monsters before they run out of cards in the monster, or the terror level maxes out, they win.
 The number of monsters to be defeated is set by the players at the start of the game.
 For the first game, the rules recommend you fight The Creature From the Black Lagoon and Dracula.
-For an easy game, it recommends playing against two randomly selected monster.
+For an easy game, it recommends playing against two randomly selected monsters.
 A normal game has the players facing off against three random monsters and a hard game features four classic Universal Studios Monsters.

 Overall thoughts on Horrified the Universal Monsters board game from Ravensburger